HuttunenBe/hrApp/README.md

 # 🧑‍🤝‍🧑 HR App

 A human resources management app built as the final project for the React course at Business College Helsinki.
-The app lets you manage employee profiles, view about page and add new employees.
+The app lets you manage employee profiles, view about page and add and edit new employees.

 ---